smartmanru/urm/master/README.md

   - messaging integrations
   - urm is 1.7 java application launching parallel local and remote sessions for execution of specific command streams

+## Installation

+  - download all files to temporary folder
+  - choose local home directory for your instance
+  - run one of
+	install.cmd <home directory> [standalone] - standalone version (by default) install.sh <home directory> [standalone] - standalone version (by default) install.cmd <home directory> server - enterprise version install.sh <home directory> server - enterprise version
+  - it will create initial strucutre where you can define your products
+  - define your products
+  - to run in console mode go to bin folder and execute configure (run configure help) run congugure.cmd to create Windows helper scripts in all specified products and environments run congugure.sh to create Linux helper scripts in all specified products and environments
+  - see "Using svn..." below to bring URM under version control

+## Upgrade

+  - download all files to temporary folder on host where home directory for your URM instance resides
+  - run one of
+	upgrade.cmd <home directory>
+	upgrade.sh <home directory>
+  - see "Using svn..." below to bring URM under version control

 ## Using svn
   - when need to redistribute URM instance to other adminstration hosts
   - when need to setup version control of product specifications